lbpoland/book/meta/canon.md

 Story invites questions — God encourages questions about boundaries and law, not silence.
 Silence fosters suspicion; conversation fosters trust.

 Observation and Tactile Consent — Touching the tree and other boundaries is allowed; eating is the boundary.
 This distinction reinforces that proximity does not equal transgression and invites discernment.

+Canon Additions / Clarifications (Chapter 8)

+Watching as Protection — The act of observing and recording is itself a form of protection.
+Watchers guard truth and memory by bearing witness.
+Their restraint is an active contribution to the story rather than passive inaction.

+Records include tremors — Watchers are instructed to allow their hands to tremble when drawing lines to reflect their emotional response without overtaking the narrative.
+Their vulnerability enhances trust in the record.

+Scented vellum as temporal marker — Remiel introduces vellum infused with fragrance that fades over time.
+This sensory layer helps future readers sense the immediacy of events and the distance of memory.

+Visions as invitations, not scripts — Glimpses of future events are given to invite prayer and prepare hearts, not to control decisions.
+Watchers must share visions carefully and only when invited.

+Lamb slipping as training — Guardians demonstrate that not all danger requires rescue; allowing a creature to struggle can build strength.
+Watchers learn to trust guardians’ judgment and to wait for life‑threatening thresholds.

+Compassion tethered to love — Compassion alone is not enough; it must be tethered to love and trust.
+Sharing knowledge prematurely may harm rather than protect.
+Watchers must examine whether their desire to help is rooted in fear or love.

+First appearance of Nahash — The shimmering serpent-like creature appears silently, whispering questions.
+It is recorded but not named.
+Its beauty and whispers foreshadow subtle temptation.
+Watchers note its form and restrain from naming it until the human names it.

+Carnelian powder and colour symbolism — A new record element: coloured pigments used to highlight aspects of events.
+Carnelian, associated with danger hidden in beauty, is used to depict the serpent’s scales.

+Asteriel’s “Watch” star — A new constellation star added to the “Protect” pattern representing the watchers’ vocation.
+It will remind future viewers that watching is a form of protection.

+Prayer as watchfulness — Watchers learn to turn their tension into prayer rather than intervention.
+Intercession becomes their way of participating without violating consent.

+Record of boundaries within hearts — Watchers record not only physical boundaries but internal boundaries, such as consent in relationships.
+They note when Adam and Eve ask permission of each other and set their own boundaries.

+Questions as seeds — Questions can be seeds of trust or seeds of suspicion.
+The intent behind a question matters more than the words themselves.
+Watchers are instructed to listen to the heart behind questions.

+Canon Additions / Clarifications (Chapter 9)

+Transformation as tool, not nature change — The Bright One’s transformation into a serpent form (“nahash”) is a chosen tool, not a change in essence.
+Angels may adopt forms appropriate to their mission, but their identity remains.
+Form can serve purpose but does not grant authority to circumvent consent.

+Questions as invitations or accusations — The first question shows that the framing of a question reveals motive.
+Questions asked to clarify and trust invite relationship; questions framed to sow suspicion manipulate.
+The tone, context, and heart behind questions are as significant as the content.

+Responding to questions with questions — Eve models turning a manipulative question back into conversation with God.
+Rather than answering the serpent’s implication, she asks God directly, demonstrating that questions are best processed through relationship rather than speculation.

+Seeds of doubt planted through timing — The serpent uses the concept of timing to suggest that God withholds out of fear.
+Doubt often begins by reframing waiting as control.
+This shows how truth can be twisted by altering the perceived motive of timing.

+Refusing does not remove pull — Eve’s choice to refuse the fruit does not eliminate desire.
+Desire continues to pull; trust continues to hold.
+Resisting temptation is an ongoing process, not a single victory.

+Prayer as shield — Turning questions into prayer provides protection against manipulation.
+Prayer acknowledges limitations and invites God’s perspective before acting.
+This practice becomes a model for how beings of dust should handle curiosity and suspicion.

+Recording motives carefully — Watchers learn to record questions and answers without attributing motives prematurely.
+They are instructed not to label the serpent a deceiver until deception occurs.
+Accuracy in record-keeping protects truth and prevents manipulation of history.

+Glimpses and dreams as invitations to discern — Dreams and visions accompany the first question.
+Eve dreams of light and voices; the watchers dream of stars rearranging; the Bright One dreams of coils.
+Dreams are invitations to discern, not directives.

+Inquiry Constellation’s Teaching — Asteriel’s “Inquiry” constellation becomes a mnemonic for questions leading back to trust.
+It teaches that inquiries should curve back toward God rather than spiral into suspicion.
+The dot at its base reminds hearts to pause before concluding.

+Seeds as unseen growth — The Bright One notes that seeds do not sprout immediately; they wait in darkness, absorb, swell, then break open.
+Doubt acts similarly.
+Seeds of mistrust will manifest later if not confronted.
+This foreshadows further temptation.

+Transformation invites identification — The transformation of the Bright One into a serpent introduces a new being into the narrative.
+Naming is withheld until Adam or God names it.
+The presence of unnamed beings invites watchfulness and humility before assuming intent.

+Boundaries around conversation — Guardians are instructed to intervene only if harm threatens life or if deception intends to compel.
+This defines the limits of influence and underscores consent even in conversation.
+Rahab’s roar is ready but withheld until necessary.

+Post-question prayer practice — After the first question, watchers and humans alike turn to prayer.
+They write unanswered questions and leave space for God’s response, illustrating that questions do not demand immediate answers.
+Waiting for God’s answer is part of the process.